-The July 1, 2013 valuation developed contribution rates for the fiscal year ending June 30, 2015, using the Projected Unit Credit Method.
-However, due to the GASB 67 implementation, the RRS will phase out the Projected Unit Cost Method and will utilize the Entry Age Actuarial Cost Method to develop contribution rates for the fiscal year ending June 30, 2016.
-The actuarial method used to determine net pension liability for FY14 is the Entry Age Actuarial Cost Method.
+The July 1, 2014 valuation developed contribution rates for the fiscal year ending June 30, 2016, using the Entry Age Normal Actuarial Cost Method.
+The actuarial method used to determine net pension liability for FY15 is the Entry Age Normal Actuarial Cost Method.

 The amortization method used for general employees is a level dollar method over a closed period not to exceed 30 years.
 The amortization method used for police and fire employees is a level percent of pay method over a closed period not to exceed 30 years.